jarickkk/datasciencecoursera/README.md

 # datasciencecoursera
-Homeworks for the Data Science Specialization courses by Johns Hopkins University
+Homework for the Data Science Specialization courses by Johns Hopkins University